MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/teams.md

 ## Configuring a new connector for TFS

-Configuring integration between Team Foundation Server and Teams is a two step process.
-First setup a connector in Teams, then setup one or more service hook subscriptions in your Team Foundation Server project.
+Configuring integration between Team Foundation Server and Teams is a two-step process.
+First set up a connector in Teams, then set up one or more service hook subscriptions in your Team Foundation Server project.

 >[!NOTE]
 >Project administrator permissions are required to create service hook subscriptions.